michael2008/ME-Live-Doc/docs/getting-started.md

 ## Quick Installation

 ### Install the RIG
-It's recommended to use Rig kit offered by DataMesh to have the best experience.
+It's recommended to use Rig kit offered by DataMesh to gain the best experience.
 The suite can be easily dissembled and assembled, but do make sure it is assembled correctly and firmly.

 RIG kit offered by DataMesh is equipped with all necessary software in advance.